watson/opsgenie-node/README.md

 OpsGenie environment variables:

 * `OPSGENIE_API_KEY` - Your personal OpsGenie API key
-* `OPSGENIE_SOURCE` - The hostname that the OpsGenie heartbeat agent should register as (optional)
+* `OPSGENIE_NAME` - The hostname that the OpsGenie heartbeat agent should register as (optional)

-If no source is provided, either by `OPSGENIE_SOURCE` or by setting it via the `.heartbeat()` function, the hostname of the server will be used.
+If no name is provided, either by `OPSGENIE_NAME` or by setting it via the `.heartbeat()` function, the hostname of the server will be used.

 **Example 1** - Using OpsGenie with environment variables: